 Do you prefer to walk around your home barefoot?
 In the winter months, invest in thick area rugs to make those frequent strolls more comfortable.
 And you won't have to crank up the heat to get your hardwood, laminate, or tile floors to warm up.

-You can score oversized area rugs starting around $100.
+You can score oversized area rugs starting at less than $100.
 But consider visiting discount retailers like Ross, Marshalls, and HomeGoods to find rugs that complement your decor.
 Walmart is another option.
-Or you can head to the nearest furniture store, as it'll probably have many rugs in stock or ones you can order online — though expect to pay hundreds more.
+Or you can head to the nearest furniture store, as it'll probably have many rugs in stock or ones you can order online — though you may pay hundreds more.

 Seal Heating Ducts

-About 25% to 40% of conditioned air is lost because of leaks, according to Consumer Reports.
+In a typical house, about 20% to 30% of conditioned air is lost because of leaks, holes, and poorly connected ducts, according to the Energy Star website.
 So, sealing your ducts sooner rather than later is highly recommended.
-You can use tape to DIY, or hire a professional to do the job using Aeroseal technology to maximize savings, up to $850 annually.
+You can use mastic sealant or metal tape to DIY, or hire a professional to do the job using Aeroseal technology to maximize savings, up to $850 annually.

 Purchase a Programmable Thermostat